Alt-Chaitanya/Alt-Chaitanya/README.md

 - 👀 I seek to develop Quantum Computing and machine learning.

-- 🌱 I'm currently learning...Python with applications in AI as a Second Year Engineering Student specializing in Artificial intelligence and data science.
+- 🌱 I'm currently learning Python with applications in AI as a Second Year Engineering Student specializing in Artificial intelligence and data science.

-- ☮️ I’m looking to collaborate by...Doing some awesome team projects.
+- ☮️ I’m looking to collaborate by Doing some awesome team projects.

 - 📫 How to reach me